-In a functioning free market economy, such subsidies are basically unnecessary because businesses and projects that are fundamentally sound and profitable will tend automatically to attract commercial investment funding.
-Meanwhile, selective subsidies tend to handicap competitors not in receipt of government money, transfer limited capital resources from ventures that would make better use of them, and generally raise the costs of business finance.
+In a functioning free market economy, such subsidies are basically unnecessary because businesses and projects that are fundamentally sound and profitable tend automatically to attract commercial investment funding.
+Meanwhile, selective subsidies are likely to handicap competitors not in receipt of government money, shift capital away from ventures that would make better use of them, and generally raise the costs of business finance.

-To the extent that indigenous business subsidies operate as de facto international trade protectionist measures, they tend to reduce industrial-commercial cost-efficiency and innovation generally.
+To the extent that indigenous business subsidies operate as de facto international trade protectionist measures, they will reduce industrial-commercial cost-efficiency and innovation generally.

-Finally, schemes often encourage fraud as well as bad commercial decision-making.
-Bankruptcy for profit tends to be higher when governments guarantee the debt obligations of banks and business borrowers.
+Finally, schemes have often encouraged fraud as well as bad commercial decision-making.
+Bankruptcy for profit is almost always higher when government guarantees the debts of banks and business borrowers.

-Perhaps the most useful things that governments can do to increase efficiency and competition in the business finance industry and market are to ensure sound money, protect against fraud and other criminal actions, uphold contracts, and remove existing illiberal and dysfunctional regulations.
+By far the most useful things that governments can do to improve efficiency and competition in the business finance industry and market are to ensure sound money, protect against fraud and other criminal actions, uphold contracts, and remove existing illiberal and dysfunctional regulations.